Phosphodiesterase: Nomenclature and classification

 Different PDEs of the same family are functionally related despite the fact that their amino acid sequences can show considerable divergence.
 PDEs have different substrate specificities.
 Some are cAMP-selective hydrolases (PDE4, 7 and 8); others are cGMP-selective (PDE5, 6, and 9).
 Others can hydrolyse both cAMP and cGMP (PDE1, 2, 3, 10, and 11).
 PDE3 is sometimes referred to as cGMP-inhibited phosphodiesterase.
 Although PDE2 can hydrolyze both cyclic nucleotides, binding of cGMP to the regulatory GAF-B domain will increase cAMP affinity and hydrolysis to the detriment of cGMP.
-This mechanism, as well as others, allows for cross-regulation of the cAMP and cGMP pathways.
-PDE12 cleaves 2',5'-phosphodiester bond linking adenosines of the 5'-triphosphorylated oligoadenylates.
+This mechanism, as well as others, allows for cross-regulation of the cAMP and cGMP pathways. cleaves 2',5'-phosphodiester bond linking adenosines of the 5'-triphosphorylated oligoadenylates.
 PDE12 is not a member of the cyclic nucleotide phosphodiesterase superfamily that contains PDE1 through PDE11.

 Clinical significance

 Phosphodiesterase enzymes have been shown to be different in different types of cells, including normal and leukemic lymphocytes and are often targets for pharmacological inhibition due to their unique tissue distribution, structural properties, and functional properties.

-Inhibitors of PDE can prolong or enhance the effects of physiological processes mediated by cAMP or cGMP by inhibition of their degradation by PDE.
+PDE inhibitors can prolong or enhance the effects of physiological processes mediated by cAMP or cGMP by inhibition of their degradation by PDE.

 Sildenafil (Viagra) is an inhibitor of cGMP-specific phosphodiesterase type 5, which enhances the vasodilatory effects of cGMP in the corpus cavernosum and is used to treat erectile dysfunction.
 Sildenafil is also currently being investigated for its myo- and cardioprotective effects, with particular interest being given to the compound's therapeutic value in the treatment of Duchenne muscular dystrophy and benign prostatic hyperplasia.

 Paraxanthine, the main metabolite of caffeine, is another cGMP-specific phosphodiesterase inhibitor which inhibits PDE9, a cGMP preferring phosphodiesterase.
 PDE9 is expressed as high as PDE5 in the corpus cavernosum.